ESG Reporting Will Boost the Accounting Profession

 How accountants can help solve the ESG challenge

 ESG reporting requires the same analytical and critical thinking skills needed for accounting.
-Businesses need to collect high quality, auditable ESG data with proper controls in place for accuracy and completeness.
+Business practices necessitate collection of high quality, auditable ESG metrics with proper controls in place for accuracy and completeness.

 They must then consolidate that data into central repositories in an organized format that enables reporting.
 This is an exercise that accounting teams have successfully managed many times before.
-One recent example is lease accounting.
+One recent example is ensuring compliance in lease accounting.

-Accountants gathered and organized lease data to report operating lease assets and liabilities on the balance sheet for the first time.
+Accountants collected and arranged lease data and financial information.
+They reported operating lease assets and liabilities on the balance sheet for the first time.
 They ensured accuracy and completeness by implementing proper controls and organized the data into central repositories for reporting.
 Analysts and other stakeholders have applauded the lease accounting changes for improving transparency and comparability.

 People perceive accounting as a stuffy profession that focuses on numbers from the past.
 But ESG reporting is fresh and exciting, focused on environmental impact and social responsibility.
-ESG reporting will benefit from the public trust that accompanies accountant prepared and audited reports and the accounting profession will benefit from a long overdue image reset.
+ESG reporting will benefit from the public trust that accompanies accountant prepared and audited reports.
+The accounting profession will benefit from a long overdue image reset.